nualagr/dargan-health-foods/README.md

 - A **page title** makes the current selection or categorisation of products explicit.

-- The **Item Count** informs the user as to how many products are being displayed and the total number of products in the current selection.
+- The **Item Count** informs the user as to how many products are being displayed on the page and the total number of products in the current selection.

-- The **Sort by... dropdown select box** allows the user to sort the items alphabetically, by rating or by price.
+- The **'Sort by...' dropdown select box** allows the user to sort the items alphabetically, by rating or by price.

 - **Product Cards**.